eclipsesource/tabris-decorators/README.md

 ### @findFirst(selector)

 Decorating a widget property declaration with this will make it return the _current_ first descendant matching the given selector, or null.
-The type of the property is also be part of the matcher, so the result is guarenteed to be of the correct type.
+The type of the property is also be part of the matcher, so the result is guaranteed to be of the correct type.

 This is the equivalent of: